Mechanized Brigade "Mantova": Second World War

 At the beginning of fall 1944 the division was ordered to re-organize as a Combat Group destined for the frontlines in central Italy.
 The 76th and 114th infantry regiments and 155th Artillery Regiment were brought up to strength and equipped with British materiel.
-By spring 1945 the division was ready to join the British Eighth Army, but it arrived at the front just as the German forces had surrendered.
+By spring 1945 the combat group was ready to join the British Eighth Army, but it arrived at the front just as the German forces had surrendered.

 Cold War

 Infantry Division "Mantova"

 On 15 October 1945 Combat Group "Mantova" regained its old name, Infantry Division "Mantova", and was garrisoned in Varazze on the Ligurian coast.
 In May 1947 the division was transferred to the city of Udine in north-eastern Italy, where it formed together with the Infantry Division "Folgore" the first line of defence towards Yugoslavia.
 On 16 September 1947 the division's 114th Infantry Regiment "Mantova" was given the honour of being the first Italian military unit to enter the city of Gorizia after it was returned to Italian control.
-One week later, on 23 September 1949, the division was joined by the 59th Infantry Regiment "Calabria" and the 5th Artillery Regiment.
-At this time the "Mantova" division was part of the Italian 5th Military Territorial Command.
+One week later.
+The same year the 18th Anti-tank Field Artillery Regiment and the 4th Light Anti-aircraft Artillery Regiment were assigned to the division.
+On 23 September 1949, the division was joined by the 59th Infantry Regiment "Calabria" and 5th Field Artillery Regiment.
+At the time the "Mantova" division was part of the Italian 5th Military Territorial Command.
 In the following years, the division repeatedly gained and lost minor units, but its core units - 59th, 76th and 114th infantry regiments, and 5th and 155th artillery regiments - remained in place.
-In the 1960s the division added the 52nd Infantry Fortification Regiment "Alpi", the LXIII Tank Battalion with M47 Patton tanks and the VI Cavalry Reconnaissance Group "Lancieri di Aosta" to its ranks, but lost the 155th Artillery Regiment in the process.
+In the 1960s the division added the 52nd Fortification Infantry Regiment "Alpi", the LXIII Tank Battalion with M47 Patton tanks and the VI Cavalry Reconnaissance Group "Lancieri di Aosta" to its ranks, but lost the 155th Artillery Regiment in the process.

 By 1974, the division had been full motorized and consisted of: